 Stephen: To the Protestant community it's very proudly "Londonderry."
 No Catholics in the city would accept that term — never call it "Londonderry."
 To the Catholic here, it's always "Derry."

 Derry is the finest walled town in all Ireland — and visitors are free to walk the ramparts.

 Stephen's taking me to a pub.
-In sectarian neighborhoods — pubs are particularly sectarian.a hangout for either Unionists or Republicans.
-In this pub, the decor — particularly the Irish flag — makes the politics of these folks perfectly clear — this is a Catholic crowd.
-Protestants can feel comfortable here, unless they say something provocative or wear Unionist colors or symbols.
-(Leave your Union Jack at home
+In sectarian neighborhoods pubs are particularly sectarian — a hangout for either Loyalists or Republicans.
+In this pub, the decor — particularly the Irish flag — makes the politics of these folks perfectly clear: this is a Catholic crowd.
+Protestants can feel comfortable here unless they say something provocative or wear Unionist colors or symbols.
+Leave your Union Jack at home

 The Antrim Coast is one of the most popular and scenic drives in the whole of Ireland.
 Homesteads are pristine.
 A short drive through this idyllic farm country makes it clear: tidiness is a Scots-Irish forte.
-Visitors enjoy desolate walks, evocative castle ruins and dramatic beaches.
-The Antrim Coast is a popular vacation get-away for Belfast.
-A road trip here is spiced with fun surprises, like "show off your horse day" at the local pony club.
-Build a little slack into your itinerary so you can actually stop and enjoy the action.
+Visitors explore desolate trails, evocative castle ruins, and dramatic beaches.
+The Antrim Coast is a popular vacation getaway from Belfast.
+A road trip here comes with fine surprises, like "show off your horse day" at the local riding club.
+Build a little slack into your itinerary so you can actually stop and check out the action.